LinTrieu/go-developer-guide/README.md

 - [x] 2.
 A Simple Start
 - [x] 3.
 Deeper into Go

-        27. Reading From the Hard Drive
+        27. Reading From the Hard Drive - done
-        28. Error Handling
+        28. Error Handling - done
         29. Shuffling a Deck
         30. Random Number Generation
         31. Testing With Go